 - A biographical description (up to two pages) in which you discuss your development as an artist

 - Your current artistic resumé.
 This document should detail your work as a professional artist only.
-Please include information on any college level study or other advanced artistic training that you have completed.
+Please include information on any (arts-related) college level study or other advanced artistic training that you have completed.
 Do not include information about your non-arts work.

 - Appropriate work samples (see the appropriate work sample format listed below).
 The samples must have been completed within the last three years.

 - An artist's statement (no more than 500 words) which provides insight on your work samples.
 Describe your vision and creative process.
 Please also include any relevant details on special processes or techniques you utilized to create the work.
 The statement should be written in first person and present tense.
-Do not include any biographical information or professional achievements within the statement.
+Do not include any biographical information or professional achievements in the statement.